Hjdskes/gvolicon/README.md

 License
 -------
-**Gvolicon** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-**Gvolicon** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+This project is licensed under the GNU General Public License and should be treated as such.
+See `COPYING` for more information.

-**Copyright © 2013** Jente Hidskes <jthidskes@outlook.com>
+**Copyright © 2013-2014** Jente Hidskes <hjdskes@gmail.com>